anushka07/Emergent_clogging/README.md

 ## References
 <a id="1">[1]</a>
-Ketcheson, David I. and Mandli, Kyle T. and Ahmadia, Aron J. and Alghamdi, Amal and {Quezada de Luna}, Manuel and Parsani, Matteo and Knepley, Matthew G. and Emmett, Matthew (2012).
+Ketcheson, David I. and Mandli, Kyle T. and Ahmadia, Aron J. and Alghamdi, Amal and Quezada de Luna, Manuel and Parsani, Matteo and Knepley, Matthew G. and Emmett, Matthew (2012).
 PyClaw: Accessible, Extensible, Scalable Tools for Wave Propagation Problems.
 SIAM Journal on Scientific Computing,34(4), C210--C231.